melezhik/swat/README.md

          # Place this in swat.ini file or sets as env variable:
          curl_params=`echo -E "--data-binary '{\"name\":\"alex\",\"last_name\":\"melezhik\"}'"`
          curl_params="${curl_params} -H 'Content-Type: application/json'"

-# Generators

-Swat entities generators is the way to _create swat entities on the fly_.
-Technically specaking it's just a perl code which should return an array reference:

-    # Place this in swat pattern file
-    generator: [ map  { "$_\n" } qw{ foo bar baz } ]

-The given code will generate 3 swat entities:

-    foo
-    bar
-    baz

-Generators entities start with `:generator` marker.

-Generators are very close to perl expression, they both _get perl evaled during test run_, except for value returned from generator code is passed back to swat parser so it can create new swate entites ( or  new  generators ones in recursive way ! )

-As you can guess from examples above an array returned by generator should contain _strings representing swat entities_, here is another example with generator producing still 3 swat entites 'foo', 'bar', 'baz' :

-    # Place this in swat pattern file
-    generator: [ map  { "$_\n" } [ '# this is foo', 'foo', '# this is bar', 'bar', '# and this is baz', 'baz' ]

-Of course there is no limit for you!
-Use any code you want with only requiments - the last line should return array reference.
-What about to compare results with ones in sqlite table?

-    # Place this in swat pattern file
-    generator: \

-    use DBI; \
-    my $dbh = DBI->connect("dbi:SQLite:dbname=t/data/test.db","",""); \
-    my $sth = $dbh->prepare("SELECT name from users"); \
-    $sth->execute(); \
-    my $results = $sth->fetchall_arrayref; \

-    [ map { $_->[0] } @${results} ]

-See examples/swat-generators-sqlite3 for working example

-# Multiline swat entities

-Noticed that `\` symbols in last example?
-Swat uses `\` to tell multiline swat entities from single line ones.
-Here are some exmaples:

-    # Place this in swat pattern file
-    # multiline for `Google' expected value:
-    Go\
-    og\
-    gle

-    # Place this in swat pattern file
-    # multiline for `Google' expected value:
-    generator: [            \
-            map {           \
-            uc($_)          \
-        } qw( foo bar baz ) \
-    ]

 # Generators and Perl Expressions Scope